scottire/fastpages/_posts/2020-08-02-interactive-particle-swarm-optimisation-from-scratch-in-python.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Particle Swarm Optimisation is a really intesting algorithm which was built while trying to build a simiplified model of social interactions.
 The original aim was to create an algorithm in which the particles would behave like flocking birds.
 Here's a link if you'd like to <a href="http://ai.unibo.it/sites/ai.unibo.it/files/u11/pso.pdf">read the original paper</a>.</p>
-<p>We've seen how each particle has a velocity and position, and the position represents a potential solution to your problem.
-For updating the velocities, each particle uses its current position, its own fittest position and the fittest positions of other particles.</p>
+<p>We've built PSO from the ground up and have seen how <strong>Swarm Intelligence</strong> emerges!</p>
 <p>We've also looked at <a href="https://www.anaconda.com/">Anaconda</a>'s <a href="https://holoviz.org/">HoloViz</a> tools (HoloViews, Panel and Bokeh).
-Using these we build an interactive dashboard which shows all the particles updating!</p>
+Using these <strong>we built an interactive dashboard which shows all the particles updating!</strong></p>
 <p>I personally love learning about these kind of algorithms and finding ways to interact with them visually.
+I'd love to hear from you.
 What do you think about these nature-inspired algorithms?
-Did you learn a bit about creating interactive visualisations in Python by reading this article?
-If so, feel free to <a href="https://ctt.ac/1Uv0f">share it</a>, and you’re also more than welcome to contact me (via <a href="https://twitter.com/_ScottCondron">Twitter</a>) if you have any questions, comments, or feedback.</p>
+Did you learn a bit about creating interactive visualisations in Python by reading this article?</p>
+<p>If so, feel free to <a href="https://ctt.ac/1Uv0f">share it</a>, and you’re also more than welcome to contact me (via <a href="https://twitter.com/_ScottCondron">Twitter</a>) if you have any questions, comments, or feedback.</p>
-<p>And finally, <strong>here's the dashboard deployed on PyViz examples: <a href="https://particle-swarm-optimisation.pyviz.demo.anaconda.com/pso">https://particle-swarm-optimisation.pyviz.demo.anaconda.com/pso</a></strong>
+<p>And finally, <strong>here's the dashboard deployed on PyViz examples: <a href="https://particle-swarms.pyviz.demo.anaconda.com/pso">https://particle-swarms.pyviz.demo.anaconda.com/pso</a></strong></p>
-Thanks a lot to the team at Anaconda for their great tools and for deploying this :heart:!</p>
+<p><strong>Thanks a lot to the team at Anaconda</strong> for their great tools and for deploying this :heart:!</p>
 <p><strong>Thanks for reading!</strong> :rocket:</p>

 </div>